Billotais/bilat.xyz/vita.md

 This whole algorithm is done at the complete end of our pipeline, when we generate samples for our output audio file.

-However, our discriminator, despite being able to classifiy samples as real and fake, it is not really capable of helping the refining process.
-For this reasoon, we have to train it beforehand.
+However, our discriminator, despite being able to classify samples as real and fake, it is not really capable of helping the refining process.
+For this reason, we have to train it beforehand.
 This step is called discriminator shaping.

 ### Discriminator shaping

 Discriminator shaping happens after the normal training, but before the generation of the final audio file using collaborative sampling.
-I works as follows :
+It works as follows :

 For a given number of iterations, and given a pair $(x_l, x_h)$ of low quality and high quality audio, we train the discriminator with $x_h$ given as "real" data, and the collaboratively sampled data generated from $x_l$ as "fake" data.